-The selected commitments will be inspected to determine the commitments were implemented as described in the SE, and modifications were completed in accordance with NEI 99-04 as endorsed by RIS 2000-017, or 10 CFR 50.59 for commitments that were incorporated into the UFSAR.
-The inspection team should determine there is reasonable assurance the commitment tracking program is effective.
+The selected commitments will be inspected to determine whether the commitments were implemented as described in the SE, and if modifications were completed in accordance with NEI 99-04, as endorsed by RIS 2000-017, or 10 CFR 50.59, for commitments that were incorporated into the UFSAR.
+The inspection team should determine if there is reasonable assurance the commitment tracking program is effective.
 The inspection of regulatory commitments should include a review of supporting documentation to determine if the licensee has taken the appropriate actions, including corrective actions, to satisfy a particular commitment.
-Appropriate technical expertise should be requested from the program office if needed.
+Appropriate technical expertise should be requested from the LR program office if needed.

 Selection of AMPs: The sample should include a review of selected AMPs that are new or have been modified or enhanced.
-The selected AMPs will be inspected to determine updates, modifications and implementation occurred as described in the SE.
-AMP activities, bases and acceptance criteria should be appropriately proceduralized.
-The program office recommends that the inspector include as part of sample selection the Buried and Underground Piping and Tanks Program, the One-Time Inspection Program, and the Selective Leaching Program on the basis that these programs may involve new or unique inspection or testing activities that are being performed by the licensee for the first time or may identify inspection or test results that the licensee may not have experienced in the past.
-Appropriate technical expertise should be requested from the program office if needed.
+The selected AMPs will be inspected to determine whether updates, modifications, and implementation occurred as described in the SE.
+The AMP activities, bases and acceptance criteria should be appropriately proceduralized.
+The LR program office recommends that the inspector include as part of the sample selection the Buried and Underground Piping and Tanks Program, the One-Time Inspection Program, and the Selective Leaching Program on the basis that these programs may a) involve new or unique inspection or testing activities that are being performed by the licensee for the first time, or b) may identify inspection or test results that the licensee may not have experienced in the past.
+Appropriate technical expertise should be requested from the LR program office if needed.

 Selection of TLAAs: The sample should include a review of selected TLAAs that have an associated AMP in accordance with 10 CFR 54.21(c)(1)(iii).

-The inspector should verify that the AMP describes how the licensee will manage, update or refine the TLAA during the PEO.
+The inspector should verify that the AMP describes how the licensee will manage, update, or refine the TLAA during the PEO.
 The inspector should verify that the AMP demonstrates how the licensee meets the acceptance criteria for the current licensing basis (CLB).
-The AMP should contain the actions when the CLB acceptance criteria are exceeded.
-The actions may include repair and/or replace impacted SSCs, recalculating the TLAA, or additional inspection activities.
-AMP activities, bases and acceptance criteria that relate to TLAA acceptance under 10 CFR 54.21(c)(1)(iii) should be appropriately proceduralized.
+The AMP should contain the actions the licensee will take when the CLB acceptance criteria are exceeded.
+These actions may include repair and/or replacement of impacted SSCs, recalculating the TLAA, or additional inspection activities.
+The AMP activities, bases, and acceptance criteria that relate to TLAA acceptance under 10 CFR 54.21(c)(1)(iii) should be appropriately proceduralized.

-he inspector may want to include as part of sample selection: the Fatigue Monitoring Program, the Concrete Containment Tendon Prestress Program, the Environmental Qualification of Electric Components Program.
-However, the inspector may want to contact the program office to identify which TLAAs were of significant interest during the review for plant to determine which TLAAs will be reviewed for this portion of the inspection.
-Also, for questions or concerns by the inspector during the review of highly specialized TLAAs, or for errors identified by the inspector have significant impact on 10 CFR 54.21(c)(1)(i) or 10 CFR 54.21(c)(1)(ii), assistance should be requested from the program office.
+The inspector may want to include the following programs as part of the sample selection: the Fatigue Monitoring Program, the Concrete Containment Tendon Prestress Program, the Environmental Qualification of Electric Components Program, and the Neutron Fluence Monitoring Program (for SLR only).
+However, the inspector may want to contact the LR program office to identify which TLAAs were of significant interest during the LRA or SLRA review for the selected plant, to determine which TLAAs will be reviewed for this portion of the inspection.
+Also, for questions or concerns by the inspector during the review of highly specialized TLAAs, or for errors identified by the inspector that have significant impact on 10 CFR 54.21(c)(1)(i) or 10 CFR 54.21(c)(1)(ii), assistance should be requested from the LR program office.

-Inspection of Newly Identified Systems: Licensees may identify new SSCs that should be within the scope of their program at any time.
+Inspection of Newly Identified Systems: Licensees may identify new SSCs that should be within the scope of their LR program at any time.
 Any “newly identified” SSCs will be inspected to ensure that the licensee adequately evaluated and included applicable SSCs into their AMPs or TLAAs, as required under 10 CFR 54.37(b).
 Newly identified SSCs are those SSCs that meet one of the two following conditions:

 There is a change to the CLB that: